carolzbnbr/OnScreenSizeMarkup.Maui/readme.md

 * `Medium` - Medium devices such as IPhone 12.
 * `Large` - Large devices such as an IPhone 13 Pro Max.
 * `ExtraLarge` - Extra large devices such as tablets.

+### Understanding the Properties of Markup

+The markup extension has many properties which will be eligible to be used based on the categorized screen size

+* *ExtraSmall* - Applied when the device screen size is categorized as ExtraSmall
+* *Small* - Applied when the device screen size is categorized as ExtraSmall
+* *Medium* - Applied when the device screen size is categorized as ExtraSmall
+* *Large* - Applied when the device screen size is categorized as ExtraSmall
+* *ExtraLarge* - Applied when the device screen size is categorized as ExtraSmall
+* *Default* - Applied when one of the required property above is missing

+* *Base* - This is a special property, used in conjunction with the previous ones.
+Use it to set numeric values such as double, float, int, single, etc.
+This property allows the use of Scaled Values, where the base/initial value is defined on this property, and the scale factor should be specified on the previous ones.
+This allows, for instance, to scale a Grid Row, Grid Column, widthRequest, HeightRequest, FontSizes, etc., based on the size of the screen.
+See more in the Scaled Values section below.

 #### Category Mappings